httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * A member whose key is "foo", and whose value is an integer ([RFCxxxx], Section Y.Y), indicating the number of foos in the message.
-* A member whose key is "bar", and whose value is a string ([RFCxxxx], Section Y.Y), conveying the characteristic bar-ness of the message.
+* A member whose key is "barUrls", and whose value is a string ([RFCxxxx], Section Y.Y), conveying the Bar URLs for the message.
+  See below for processing requirements.

 If the parsed header field does not contain both, it MUST be ignored.

+"barUrls" contains a space-separated list of URI-references ([RFC3986], Section 4.1):

+   barURLs = URI-reference *( 1*SP URI-reference )

+If a member of barURLs is not a valid URI-reference, it MUST be ignored.

+If a member of barURLs is a relative reference ([RFC3986], Section 4.2), it MUST be resolved ([RFC3986], Section 5) before being used.
 ~~~

 Note that empty header field values are not allowed by the syntax, and therefore will be considered errors.